minorninth/aom/csun_paper/aom-csun-2018-extended-abstract.md

 reader sends the browser an increment *action* on the slider element in the accessibility tree.

-Currently, browsers support by accessible actions for native HTML elements.
+Currently, browsers support accessible actions for native HTML elements.
-For example, a native HTML `<input type="range">` already supports increment and decrement actions, and a native HTML `input type="textbox"` supports actions to set the value or insert text.
+For example, a native HTML `<input type="range">` already supports increment and decrement actions, and a native HTML `<input type="textbox">` supports actions to set the value or insert text.

 However, there is no way for web authors to listen to accessible actions on custom elements.
 A custom slider won't react to increment and decrement gestures.

-Accessible Actions gives web developers a mechanism to listen for accessible actions directly, by adding event listeners on an `AccessibleNode`.
-This is analogous to listening for user interaction events on a DOM node, except that the interaction event arrives via an assistive technology API, so it is directed to the accessible node first.

-To implement a custom slider, the author could simply listen for `increment` and `decrement` events.
+Accessible Actions gives web developers a mechanism to listen for accessible actions directly.
+To implement a custom slider, the author could simply listen for `increment` and `decrement` events:

 ```js
 customSlider.accessibleNode.addEventListener('increment', function() {